b2ihealthcare/snow-owl/docs/setup/security/ldap.md

 ## Configure Authentication

-When users send their username and password with their request in the Authorization header, the LDAP security realm uses the provided username and password to first search for the user in the configured LDAP instance to get the user's `DN` and then use the received `DN` and the provided password to authenticate with the LDAP instance.
+When users send their username and password with their request in the Authorization header, the LDAP security realm performs the following steps to authenticate the user:
+1. Searches for a user entry in the configured `baseDn` to get the `DN`
+2. Authenticates with the LDAP instance using the received `DN` and the provided password

-If either the search for the user or the authentication fails for any reason, the user is not allowed to access the terminology server's content and the server will respond with `HTTP 401 Unauthorized`.
+If any of the above-mentioned steps fails for any reason, the user is not allowed to access the terminology server's content and the server will respond with `HTTP 401 Unauthorized`.

 To configure authentication, you need to configure the `uri`, `baseDn`, `rootDn`, `rootDnPassword`, `userObjectClass` and `userIdProperty` configuration settings.